Last updated on July 17th, 2019 at 10:17 am

 - Psychotic or paranoid behavior

-These signs are characteristic of crystal meth, but they do not immediately point to meth as the only cause.
-It is essential to reach out and understand any changes in behavior before jumping to any conclusions.
+These are all signs of meth use, but drug abuse may not always be the cause of these behavioral changes.
+With this in mind, it is essential to reach out and understand any changes in your loved one’s behavior before jumping to any conclusions about drug abuse.

-Finding meth itself is likely the most significant sign that a person is using or intends to use crystal meth.
+Finding the drug itself is the most significant sign that a person is either using or planning to use.

-If you find a bag of powder or cloudy crystals, then it is unlikely you have discovered meth.
+If you find a bag of white crystalline powder or cloudy crystals that look like ice, then it is likely that you have discovered meth.

 - Razor blades